tapiocaboy/teaser/voice-agent/backend/README.md

-# Voice Agent Backend
+# Teaser Backend

-Backend API for the Voice Agent application, built with FastAPI and managed with Poetry.
+Backend API for the Teaser application, built with FastAPI and managed with Poetry.

 ## 🚀 Quick Start